How do we define science?

 If you’ve completed your CREST Award or are planning on running one over the next couple of terms, why not use it as part of the Great Science Share 2021?
 The Great Science Share is an annual campaign to encourage 3-14 year olds to share their own ...

 CREST offers parents an easy-to-run system for at-home learning that is child-led, and encourages young people to take ownership of their own projects.
 You don't need to have much knowledge about science to run CREST at home.
 Sign up for a free CREST ...

-4.1 The student showed understanding of the science behind their project, appropriate to their level.
+For assessors: 4.1 The student showed understanding of the science behind their project, appropriate to their level.

 Explanation: The subject knowledge and complexity of the project should be at these levels.
 Award level Criteria Bronze Key Stage 3/Level 1 3rd/4th level: First year – Third year (S1, S2, S3) IB Middle Years Programme Silver Key Stage 4/Level 2 ...

 Star Superstar Problem solving Students explore a clearly defined question presented through a story that relates the scenario to their everyday life Students explore a question or idea presented through a story and are supported to think about ...